XML with PDF fill

 Final Thoughts

 EDocGen can generate a high volume of fillable PDFs from your Excel data, making it easy to produce bulk PDFs quickly.
 Apart from Excel, it allows users to populate JSON and XML.
-You can also auto populate pdf form from databases.
+You can also auto-populate PDF forms from databases.

-Through REST API, you can also quickly integrate it into your IT ecosystem.
+Through REST API, developers can also quickly integrate it into your IT ecosystem.
 Book a demo to check how it can help your business.

 Popular Posts